Grounding of the transformer's neutral conductor

 v_b_kz = results["v_b_kz"].value;

-Short-circuit current plot at the short-circuit point at the measuring point 2:
+Graph of the short-circuit current at the fault location at the measuring point 2:

 plot(sim_time, i_fault./1e3, label = [L"I_a" L"I_b" L"I_c"], title = "Токи КЗ",